nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![CommandBox](images/CommandBox.png)<br><br>
 The __command input box__ is located where the placeholder text `Enter command here...` is.<br>
 Clicking on it will allow you to input commands for Cobb to execute.

+The __command output box__ is located directly beneath the __command input box__ as shown in the image above.
+Upon execution of any command, Cobb will display some information regarding the command, regardless of whether the command was successfully or not successfully executed.

 You can also use the up and down arrow keys to navigate the commands you have entered.
 * The **up arrow** brings back a previously entered command into the command input box.